tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 The broad plan is to determine, for every reference to a local variable, if it is definitely set to *something* at the time of reference.
-We don't care what it's set to --- nor can we generally know this --- we just want to know if we can safely fetch it without checking for `NULL`.
+We don't care what it's set to---nor can we generally know this---we just want to know if we can safely fetch it without checking for `NULL`.
 To do this, we will build a Cool Graph and use some Compiler Fun on that graph.

 We'll also need a new opcode, `LOAD_FAST_UNCHECKED`, that does not have the `if (value == NULL)` check.
 At the time of writing, this is purely a hypothetical